Is Your First Offer Actually Your Best Offer?

 The Real Estate Agent’s Responsibility

 That is precisely why the agent’s role extends beyond listing.
 It requires education.
-Sellers need to understand before they launch what the set-to-sell period means, what a premium buyer looks like, and why an offer in week one deserves a very different conversation than an offer in week four.
+Sellers need to understand, before they launch, what the set-to-sell period means, what a premium buyer looks like, and why an offer in week one deserves a very different conversation than one in week four, six or eight.

 What Sellers Should Ask Before Listing